-As part of their commitment to care for the environment, The True Honey Co. use helicopters to fly the hives into their environment to avoid disruption to the bees and their native bush home.
+As part of their commitment to care for the fragile ecosystem, The True Honey Co. use helicopters to fly the hives into their environment to avoid disruption to the bees and their native bush home.

 Transparency for their landowner partners is important, and The True Honey Co. uses TRUEVIEW technology to deliver this.
 The TRUEVIEW system holds all the information relating to each land block, including hive and honey yield data.
 This technology monitors hive weight and temperatures and includes honey test results, allowing their landowner partners to view real time data about the honey being collected within the hives on their property.

 During the extraction process, samples of honey are sent to an accredited laboratory to be tested, then the final product is tested again for authenticity, safety, quality, methylglyoxal (MGO) and Unique Manuka Factor (UMF™).